Robert Palmer: Personal life

 Palmer met Susan 'Sue' Eileen Thatcher, his future wife, at Slough railway station, in 1969, attracted by her style (silver-coloured boots and matching mini-dress) and by the science-fiction book she was reading.
-They married on his 21st birthday.
+They married in January 1970, on his 21st birthday.
 They had two children.
 The family moved to New York City in the mid-1970s and then to the Bahamas a few years later.
 In 1987, Palmer and his family moved to Lugano, Switzerland.
 The couple divorced in 1993.

 While he had not lived in Yorkshire for several decades, in the last interview he gave on 24 September 2003, Palmer said that the region, and his father, had given him "a healthy work ethic, and a straight-forwardness".

 Death

-A heavy smoker, Palmer died from a heart attack in a Paris hotel room on 26 September 2003 at age 54.
+Palmer died from a heart attack in a Paris hotel room on 26 September 2003 at age 54.
 Palmer was in Paris after having recorded a television appearance in London for My Kinda People, a Yorkshire TV retrospective.
 His long-term partner and musical colleague, Mary Ambrose, had joined him in Paris for a planned two-day break from the television studio.

 Among those who paid tribute were Duran Duran, saying, "He was a very dear friend and a great artist.
 This is a tragic loss to the British music industry."
 A memorial service was held in Lugano.